ss0242/course-project-ITCS-6190/Read-me2.md

 ### Document preprocessor

-Here is my attempt to process the document using the the method of Hive-Context: collect_set() and pandas UDF in pyspark
+Here is my attempt to process the document using the  pandas UDF in pyspark

 ```python
 def collect_array_grouped(df, groupbyCols, aggregateCol, outputCol):